Yankee Screwdrivers

 The Spring Thing

 All of the Yankee screw drivers I have seen in my life before I got interested in them myself were "spring-loaded" -- you push the handle in, compress the spring, the bit turns.
 Let go, the shaft extends on its own from the spring.
 After I bought my first, I found others that clearly didn't have a spring.
 In fact, many older ones with a spring had an easy ability to remove the spring.
 The spring enabled one-handed operation, but many wood workers consider that a horrible idea -- you want one hand controlling the bit at all times so that a slip doesn't damage the thing being worked on.
+I've been told that woodworkers preferred the springless (or spring-removed) Yankees.

 Why care about Yankee Screwdrivers?